Eunnylans/Eunnylans/README.md

 - 🌱 I’m currently learning NodeJS, Express, SQL, MongoDb, and backend related tools
 - 👯 I’m looking forward to collaborating on Interesting Projects
 - 🤔 I’m looking for help with NestJs
-- 💬 Ask me about Anything
+- 💬 Ask me about Anything i will be 100% honest
 - 📫 How to reach me: Github, LinkedIn, Email, Instagram, Xing
 - 😄 Pronouns: She, Her, Miss
 - ⚡ Fun fact: If i could have any superpower, it would be to speak any language so i could connect with anyone in the world.